kristianmandrup/eon-demo-backend/README.md

-# E-ON push notification PWA demo
+# E-ON serverless backend for AWS

+For REST API

 ## Serverless